allisonnault/README-Generator-/README.md

 ## Description

-I wanted to create an application to help the user write a professional README.md file
+I wanted to create an application to help the user quickly write a professional README.md file for a new project

 ## Table of Contents